Team Westwood Solution for MIDOG 2025 Challenge: An Ensemble-CNN-Based Approach For Mitosis Detection And Classification: Methods

-\textbf{Inferencing and Ensembling Training} For each CNN, TTA ($\times$5; random flip and rotation) was used during the inferencing.
+For each CNN, TTA ($\times$5; random flip and rotation) was used during the inferencing.
 An ensemble module made the final prediction by averaging the 15 concatenated probability outputs with equal weights, as this approach outperformed the random forest method in the Track 2 preliminary test.